phantie/wsite/frontend/md/README.md

         - from scratch implementation with rendering using canvas
 - backend
     - user online by keeping of open websocket connections
+    - usage of Datalog based database CozoDB for persistence
+    - custom user session persistent storage layer
     - self hosted database with daily data auto backups using DigitalOcean Volumes
-    - custom user session persistent storage layer
     - compile-time routes to backend api methods
     - found and reported or fixed several noteworthy bugs of BonsaiDB